Atlantis: The Lost Empire: Video games

 There are several video games based on the film.
-Atlantis: The Lost Empire – Search for the Journal was developed by Zombie Studios and published by Disney Interactive.
-It was released for Microsoft Windows.
-Atlantis: The Lost Empire – Trial by Fire was developed by Zombie Studios and published by Disney Interactive.
-It was released for Microsoft Windows.Atlantis: The Lost Empire is an action-adventure game developed by Eurocom Entertainment Software and published by Sony Computer Entertainment for the PlayStation console.
+Atlantis: The Lost Empire – Search for the Journal and Atlantis: The Lost Empire – Trial by Fire were developed by Zombie Studios and published by Disney Interactive.
+Both games were released exclusively for Microsoft Windows computers.
+Disney distributed over 12 million discs with a demo version of Search for the Journal in Kellogg's cereal boxes and other promotional venues.
+Atlantis: The Lost Empire – The Lost Games was released by Disney Interactive for children ages 5 and up, and was compatible with both Windows and Classic Mac OS computers.Atlantis: The Lost Empire is an action-adventure game developed by Eurocom Entertainment Software and published by Sony Computer Entertainment for the PlayStation console.
 The player controls Milo, Audrey, Molière, Kida, and Vinny as they traverse Atlantis, unlocking its secrets.
 Some features in the game unlock others (such as a movie) by finding items hidden throughout the game.
 THQ released Atlantis: The Lost Empire for the Game Boy Advance and Game Boy Color.
 On Game Boy Color, it is a platform game developed by Eurocom Entertainment Software in which the player controls Milo, Audrey, Molière, and Vinny on a quest to discover Atlantis.
 On Game Boy Advance, it is a platform game developed by 3d6 Games that hinges on searching and collecting crystals.

 Legacy

 On June 15, 2021, Disney posted on Twitter: "20 years ago today, Milo Thatch journeyed to Atlantis.
 Happy anniversary to this epic 2001 adventure!"
 A limited commemorative pin was also released by the company for the anniversary.
-Cast and crew of the movie also celebrated its anniversary by doing a 5-hour livestream through several platforms in an event organized by fans of the film, which was planned the year before in advance.
+Cast and crew of the movie also celebrated its anniversary by partaking in a 5-hour livestream on YouTube which had been organized by fans of the film through several platforms as an event and was planned the year before in advance.
+A year later, the cast and crew reunited again on another livestream as part of The Tammy Tuckey Show who had also hosted the previous year's stream.